01: IIOE-2 contribution to sustainable development: toward the UN Decade of ocean science

 13: Geology, geophysics and seabed mapping of the Indian Ocean

 This session will cater to the presentations from Geology and Geophysics.
 The Indian Ocean is dynamic in terms of geological processes like, geodynamics and the expansion of sea floor, triple junction, subduction, earthquakes, sea mounts, canyons and mid oceanic ridges.
 Explorational aspects of minerals from the ocean floor (polymetallic nodules and gas hydrates) methods and equipment of geological and geophysical studies, discussion on the outer border of the continental shelf and relationship with continental framing structures may also be covered in this session.
+It would also cater to geochemical and isotopic studies on mantle derived rocks that occur at different tectonic settings in the Indian Ocean region.

 14: Extreme events and their impacts